iifl-logo

 Our risk management framework

 We have designed and implemented our risk management framework based on the COSO Framework (Committee of Sponsoring Organizations).
 This globally accepted and recognized framework provides guidance and thought leadership on enterprise risk management and internal controls.
-Enterprise risk management at Firstsource seeks to minimize the adverse impact of risks on key business objectives and enables the Company to leverage market opportunities continuously track these risks with the help of Key Risk Indicators (KRIs) as defined by the risk management team and risk owners.
+Enterprise risk management at Firstsource seeks to minimize the adverse impact of risks on key business objectives and enables the Company to leverage market opportunities effectively.
+We continuously track these risks with the help of Key Risk Indicators (KRIs) as defined by the risk management team and risk owners.

 Risk management process